Short-Term and Open-ended Therapy for Individuals

 Anxiety: Social, intrusive thoughts, obsessive-compulsive

-Chronic Pain and Chronic Fatigue: The difficulties of managing pain and fatigue, the grieving process involved in having to adopt an alternative lifestyle and psychosomatic experiences
+Chronic Pain and Chronic Fatigue Syndrome: The difficulties of managing pain and fatigue, listening to the body, pacing, meaning making and the grieving process involved in having to adopt an alternative lifestyle and shifting identity

 Depression: Loss and bereavement, loss of purpose and meaning, lack of motivation and hopelessness, low self-esteem, difficult and suicidal thoughts and feelings

 Eating Difficulties: Over and under eating, over exercising and bulimia